- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29871_papers.rev.1452013163.png)"/>

 The Health and Wellness Center is offering students an opportunity to get involved with Wellness-related programs on campus:

 A Wellness Peer Educator is a paid position that will require 6 hours per week.
-One position will be available to begin in Fall 2017.
+Multiple positions will be available to begin in Fall 2018.